elbadawyhm-source/deHemmat/README.md

 (b) % = (0.5937 / 1.200) × 100 = 49.5%

-Chapter 10: Summary and Quick Reference
+10: Summary and Quick Reference

 10.1 Key Formulas at a Glance
 Formula